Royal Society of Western Australia: History

-The Mueller Botanic Society was presided over by E. J. Bickford and F. Tratman from its foundation in 1897.
+The Mueller Botanic Society was presided over by Bickford and Frank Tratman from its foundation in 1897.
 It was later to join with the West Australian Natural History Society, and renamed the Natural History and Science Society of Western Australia.

-The first president of the Royal Society was W. J. Dakin, serving from 1913 until his replacement in 1915 by Andrew Gibb Maitland.
+The first president of the Royal Society was William John Dakin, serving until his replacement in 1915 by Andrew Gibb Maitland.
 Past presidents have included the palaeontologist Duncan Merrilees (1966–1967).
-Sylvia Hallam was the first women president (1985–1986).
+Sylvia Hallam was the first woman president (1985–1986).